canonical/kernel-docs/docs/reference/upload-rights.rst

 3. A thorough understanding of the Ubuntu release cycle and associated milestone and freeze dates

-4. A thorough understanding of the Ubuntu Kernel SRU cadence
+4. A thorough understanding of the Ubuntu Kernel :ref:`sru-cycle-cadence`

 5. A thorough understanding of the upstream kernel development cycle and how it relates to the Ubuntu kernel development cycle